jessekrubin/ry/README.md

 - `tokio` (fs + process)
 - `tracing` (could be nicer than python's awful logging lib -- currently a part of ry/ryo3 for my dev purposes - currently has impl thingy in utiles)
-- `reqwest` (async http client / waiting on pyo3 asyncio to stablize and for me to have more time)
+- `reqwest` (async http client / waiting on pyo3 asyncio to stabilize and for me to have more time)

 ## API